ChrisDuffley/stationPlaylist/readme.md

 * NVDA 2022.4 or later is required.
 * Windows 10 21H2 (November 2021 Update/build 19044) or later is required.
+* In Studio's playlist viewer, NVDA will not announce column headers such as artist and title if table headers setting is set to either "rows and columns" or "columns" in NVDA's document formatting settings panel.

 ## Version 23.01